top of page

 Bio

 Mena Williams is an Afro-Caribbean American composer, writer, and classical pianist from Miami, Florida.
 She started composing at eleven, courtesy of a summer camp offered at the University of Miami, where she realized that she enjoyed expressing herself through her music rather than through someone else's.
 Mena holds a Bachelor of Music in Music Composition and a Bachelor of Arts in Creative Writing with an emphasis in fiction from the University of Redlands in Redlands, California.
-She is continuing her studies at California State University, Long Beach, and is pursuing a Master's of Music Degree in Composition.
+She is continuing her studies at California State University, Long Beach, and pursuing a Master of Music Degree in Music Composition.

-Mena is currently composing for concert music; however, her main goal as a composer has been to write for movies and TV shows, due to her immense love of films, as well as video games and dance, which are other forms of visual media she is extremely passionate about.
+Currently, Mena is composing for concert music; however, her main goal as a composer has been to write for movies and TV shows, due to her immense love of films, as well as video games and dance, which are other forms of visual media she is extremely passionate about.

 As mentioned earlier, in addition to her Bachelor's degree in Music Composition, Mena also holds a Bachelor of Arts Degree in Creative Writing.
-She started her journey in storytelling around the age of ten when she entered her first short story, "The Black Sparrow," into The La Plume Writing Contest and received 3rd place.
-During her time with La Plume, Mena attended multiple workshops hosted by author Laurie Friedman.
+She began her journey in storytelling around age 10, when she entered her first short story, "The Black Sparrow," in the La Plume Writing Contest and placed 3rd.
+During her time at La Plume, Mena attended several workshops led by author Laurie Friedman.
 Mena's most outstanding accomplishment in creative writing is her affiliation with the non-profit digital publisher and library Novelly.
 During the summer of 2021, she was accepted into the Rising Voices Collective (formerly known as the Novelly SPEAK!
 Writing Fellowship) and was mentored by author Kosoko Jackson.
-Through the Fellowship, she got her novella, "The Untold History: The Sea of Freedom," digitally published on the Novelly website.
-Furthermore, she was a guest on a podcast episode hosted by Novelly, discussing the inspiration behind her novella.
-During the 2022-23 school year, she volunteered as a writing coach for Novelly, and in the summer of '23, she was one of three panelists on a YouTube webcast hosted by Novelly and Nanowrimo.
+Through the Fellowship, her novella, "The Untold History: The Sea of Freedom," was digitally published on the Novelly website. â€‹Although her primary focus will continue to be music, Mena has many unfinished writing projects that she hopes and intends to complete.

 Mena_03.jpg